hiimvikash/hiimvikash/README.md

 # नमस्ते, I'm Vikash Gupta 🙏🏻

-I’m a Computer Science engineer who loves building simple and useful things.
-I try to keep learning step by step — every project, every bug, every new tool teaches me something new.
-That’s the fun part of this field.
+I’m a software engineer who loves building simple and useful things.

 🚀 What I’m into right now